PeraltaLab/CSI_Dispersal/README.md

 Project (2) Stucy, A., M.E.
 Muscarella, J.A.
 Werba, A.L.
 Peralta, and M.W.
 McCoy (In preparation) Bacterial phylogeny-function relationships in historically freshwater ecosystems are particularly vulnerable to salinity transitions

-Raw sequences can be found at NCBI SRA BioProject ID PRJNA615001.
+Raw sequence files can be found at NCBI SRA BioProject ID PRJNA615001.

 ## We address the following questions